To submit a request, click below on the link of the version you wish to order. Rules for end-users are available here.

 46, quai Alphonse Le Gallo

-This handbook was prepared by a technical review group that benefited from the input of experienced criticality safety personnel from various countries, which have included over the years Argentina, Brazil, Canada, China, Czechia, France, Hungary, India, Israel, Italy, Japan, Kazakhstan, Korea, Poland, the Russian Federation, Serbia, Slovenia, Spain, Sweden, the United Kingdom and the United States.
-The handbook includes the project organisation and a list of participants by order in which countries joined the ICSBEP.
+This handbook was prepared by a technical review group that benefited from the input of experienced criticality safety personnel from 26 countries, which have included over the years Argentina, Austria, Belarus, Belgium, Brazil, Canada, the People’s Republic of China, Czechia, Denmark, France, Germany, Hungary, India, Israel, Italy, Japan, Kazakhstan, the Republic of Korea, Poland, the Russian Federation, Serbia, Slovenia, Spain, Sweden, the United Kingdom, and the United States.
+The handbook includes a description of the project organisation and a list of participants by order in which countries joined the ICSBEP.

 Keywords: benchmarks, criticality, experiment, safety.